 Microwave Peanut Brittle

 This quick and easy Christmas candy is a classic treat for the holiday season.
-Microwave Peanut Brittle is lighter and crispier than the traditional version and you don’t even need a candy thermometer to make this fuss-free homemade treat.
-Perfect for gifting or to just enjoy a sweet snack.
+Microwave Peanut Brittle is lighter and crispier than the traditional version, and you don’t even need a candy thermometer to make this fuss-free homemade treat.

-Homemade candy make the perfect holiday food gift.
+Homemade candy makes the perfect holiday food gift.
 I’ve done this a few times in the past holiday seasons where I’ve made a variety of candy and packaged it up all festive and pretty for gift giving.
-It’s a great gift idea for someone who is hard to buy for or as a thoughtful hostess gift too!
+It’s a great gift idea for someone hard to buy for or as a thoughtful hostess gift, too!

 I’ve made peanut brittle the traditional way, but I find using the microwave to make brittle candy just as yummy and so much easier.
 It’s become a new family favorite sweet treat over the holiday season.

-I love this easy microwave recipe just melts in your mouth with the perfect texture and flavor.
-Nothing beats the combination of caramel, roasted peanuts and a hint of salt.
-I’ve been craving it quite a bit so it’s a good thing it’s simple to make.
+I love this easy microwave recipe; it just melts in your mouth with the perfect texture and flavor.
+Nothing beats the combination of caramel, roasted peanuts, and a hint of salt.
+I’ve been craving it quite a bit, so it’s a good thing it’s simple to make.

 Ingredients